slyval/guidelines/Guidelines/Testing Best Practices.md

 # Automated Testing Guidelines and Best Practices

 ## Purpose

-The purpose of this document is to provide guidance in relation to the automated testing  The benefit of these guidelines will be to provide a reference framework that allows for uniformity, ease of maintenance and adherence to best practices.
+The purpose of this document is to provide guidance in relation to the automated testing.
+The benefit of these guidelines will be to provide a reference framework that allows for uniformity, ease of maintenance and adherence to best practices.

 ## Introduction